Admission requirements and deadlines will be determined by:

 If you do not possess a conventional basis of admission such as a high school or CEGEP diploma you may qualify to apply as a Mature Student.

-Factors that do NOT influence admission requirements or the admission review:
+Factors that do NOT influence admission requirements or the admission review process:

-- With very few exceptions, interviews, extracurricular activities and additional documents (such as recommendation letters, personal statements and portfolios) are not considered in the admission review and should not be submitted.
+- Interviews, extracurricular activities and additional documents (such as recommendation letters, personal statements and portfolios) are not considered in the admission review process and should not be submitted.
 Some exceptions do apply, please consult Additional Supporting Documents.

 - Your citizenship or permanent resident status – our review will be based on your demonstrated academic ability, regardless of citizenship or resident status.
 Later, if admitted, this information will impact your tuition fees.